simonrp84/PyCoxMunk/docs/api_cmscenegeom.rst

 To ease the workload on the user, many angles are calculated internally rather than being mandatory arguments.
 The `compute_additional` function computes the cosine and sine of the solar and viewing zenith angles, and of the relative azimuth angle.
 Results are stored in `self.cos_{val}` and `self.sin_{val}` where val is `sza`, `vza` or `raa` for the solar zenith, satellite zenith and relative azimuth angles respectively.

-The function takes no arguments and returns no variables.
+Arguments:
+ - None

+Returns:
+ - Nothing

 The `check_angle_bounds` function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^